Long QT syndrome: Mechanisms

-Some research suggests that delayed afterdepolarisations, occurring after repolarisation has completed, may also play a role in long QT syndrome.
-This form of afterdepolarisation originates from the spontaneous release of calcium from the intracellular calcium store known as the sarcoplasmic reticulum, forcing calcium out of cell through the sodium calcium exchanger in exchange for sodium, generating a net inward current.
+Some research suggests that delayed afterdepolarisations (DADs), occurring after repolarisation has completed, may also play a role in long QT syndrome.
+This form of afterdepolarisation originates from the spontaneous release of calcium from the intracellular calcium store known as the sarcoplasmic reticulum, forcing calcium out of the cell through the sodium calcium exchanger in exchange for sodium, generating a net inward current.

-While there is strong evidence that the trigger for Torsades de Pointes comes from afterdepolarisations, it is less certain what sustains this arrhythmia.
+While there is strong evidence that the trigger for torsades de pointes comes from afterdepolarisations, it is less certain what sustains this arrhythmia.
 Some lines of evidence suggest that repeated afterdepolarisations from many sources contribute to the continuing arrhythmia.
 However, some suggest that the arrhythmia sustains through a mechanism known as re-entry.
-According to this model, the action potential prolongation occurs to a variable extent in different layers of the heart muscle with longer action potentials in some layers than others.
+According to this model, the action potential prolongation occurs to a variable extent in different layers of the heart muscle, with longer action potentials in some layers than others.
 In response to a triggering impulse, the waves of depolarisation will spread through regions with shorter action potentials but block in regions with longer action potentials.
-This allows the depolarising wavefront to bend around areas of block, potentially forming a complete loop and self-perpetuating.
-The twisting pattern on the ECG can be explained by movement of the core of the re-entrant circuit in the form of a meandering spiral wave.
+This allows the depolarising wavefront to bend around areas of block, potentially forming a complete loop and becoming self-perpetuating.
+The twisting pattern on the ECG can be explained by the movement of the core of the re-entrant circuit in the form of a meandering spiral wave.

 Diagnosis

 Diagnosing long QT syndrome is challenging.
 Whilst the hallmark of LQTS is prolongation of the QT interval, the QT interval is highly variable among both those who are healthy and those who have LQTS.
 This leads to overlap between the QT intervals of those with and without LQTS.
-2.5% of those with genetically proven LQTS have a QT interval within the normal range.
+25% of those with genetically proven LQTS have a QT interval within the normal range.
 Conversely, given the normal distribution of QT intervals, a proportion of healthy people will have a longer QT interval than any arbitrary cutoff.
 Other factors beyond the QT interval should therefore be taken into account when making a diagnosis, some of which have been incorporated into scoring systems.

 Electrocardiogram

 Long QT syndrome is principally diagnosed by measuring the QT interval corrected for heart rate (QTc) on a 12-lead electrocardiogram (ECG).
-Long QT syndrome is associated with a prolonged QTc, although in some genetically proven cases of LQTS this prolongation can be hidden, known as concealed LQTS.
+Long QT syndrome is associated with a prolonged QTc, although in some genetically proven cases of LQTS, this prolongation can be hidden, known as concealed LQTS.
 The QTc is less than 450 ms in 95% of normal males, and less than 460 ms in 95% of normal females.
 LQTS is suggested if the QTc is longer than these cutoffs.
-However, as 5% of normal people also fall into this category, some suggest cutoffs of 470 and 480 ms for males and females respectively, corresponding with the 99th centiles of normal values.
+However, as 5% of normal people also fall into this category, some suggest cutoffs of 470 and 480 ms for males and females, respectively, corresponding with the 99th centiles of normal values.

 The major subtypes of inherited LQTS are associated with specific ECG features.
 LQT1 is typically associated with broad-based T-waves, whereas the T-waves in LQT2 are notched and of lower amplitude, whilst in LQT3 the T-waves are often late onset, being preceded by a long isoelectric segment.